Zoning and Development By-law Regulatory Amendments for Temporary Modular Housing (TMH)

 The FAQ says that tenants of current TMH units would be relocated to other sites if the permits aren't extended.
 How long are the waitlists for these alternative sites and what does that mean for others on the waitlist?
 How will relocating current TMH tenants into alternative homes as they become available impact Vancouver's homeless count and current challenges with street disorder?

-WTC asked 9 days ago
+WTC asked about 2 months ago

 Housing waitlists are managed through BC Housing's Coordinated Access and Assessment (CAA), which streamlines the process for people experiencing homelessness or at risk of homelessness to access supportive housing and other resources across British Columbia.